HadeelMabrouk/Cooperative-Scheduler/README.md

   * In Core > Inc:
     * Add the .h files in Scheduler Directory.
 * __TeraTerm (Optional)__:
-    * Uncomment the Tera Term code
+    * Uncomment the TeraTerm code.
     * Open TeraTerm application, and establish a new serial connection to USB-to-Serial Comm Port.
 * Build the project, and load it on the Nucleo-32 Board.
 * Place an object in front of the ultrasonic sensor and vary the distance.